What is the Turing Test? How do big data and AI work together?

 Accessing and organizing knowledge is another area where AI -- in particular, generative AI -- is demonstrating its potential to organizations and their workers.

-The technology lets workers not only search through reams of information, such as institutional files or industry-specific data, to find relevant elements, it organizes and summarizes those elements.
+The technology lets workers not only search through reams of information, such as institutional files or industry-specific data, to find relevant elements, but it also organizes and summarizes those elements.

 Although this application of AI is potentially transformative, Earley warned that the technology isn't reliable enough to use without human oversight or review.
 AI systems, such as ChatGPT, don't always have all the data sets needed to reach accurate and complete conclusions, he explained, and they often make assumptions that aren't correct.